DailitOfficial/dailit-website/DEVELOPMENT_AUTH_SETUP.md

 2. Click "Sign In" in the header
 3. Enter any email and password (e.g., `test@example.com` / `password123`)
 4. Click "Sign In"
-5. You should see "Login successful" and be redirected to Boomea dashboard
+5. You should see "Login successful" and be redirected to Boomea main page

 ### 2. Test Password Reset
 1. In the login modal, click "Forgot password?"